-If all or part of your tuition fees will be paid by a sponsor, please ask your sponsor to provide a completed Sponsorship form (SP1), so that after you have completed online registration, your sponsor will be sent an invoice for your fees.
-You or your sponsor will need to send the SP1 form to your Admissions Officer and the Income Team before you can complete your online registration.
+If all or part of your tuition fees will be paid by a sponsor, please complete the online sponsorship form as early as possible, so that after you have completed online registration, your sponsor will be sent an invoice for your fees.
+You will need to complete the online sponsorship form before you can complete your online registration.
 Sponsorship confirmation is required for each year of study, not just in year one.

 If your sponsor is only paying a portion of your tuition fees, you will need to pay the balance.
 Here are some examples of how your contributions would be paid.